steadybit/docs-public/content/use/10-experiments/10-design.md

 ![Create Experiment - Editor](create-experiment-blank.png)

 As soon as the element is placed you can configure it on the right hand side.
-Specifying e.g. for an attack the target and attack radius.
+Specifying e.g. for an attack the target and attack radius (see previous section).

 ![Create Experiment - Editor](create-experiment-blank2.png)